Taira no Masakado: Aftermath

-The head found its way to Shibasaki, a small fishing village on the edge of the Pacific ocean and the future site of Edo, which later became Tokyo.
+The head found its way to Shibasaki, a small fishing village on the edge of the Pacific Ocean and the future site of Edo, which later became Tokyo.
 It was buried.
 The kubizuka, or grave, which is located in the present day Ōtemachi section of Tokyo, was on a hill rising out of Tokyo Bay at the time.
 Through land reclamation over the centuries, the bay has receded some three kilometers to the south.

 Deification

-When Masakado was preparing for his revolt, a vast swarm of butterflies appeared in Kyoto, a portent of the upcoming battle.
+According to legend, when Masakado was preparing for his revolt, a vast swarm of butterflies appeared in Kyoto, a portent of the upcoming battle.

 Over the centuries, Masakado became a demigod to the locals who were impressed by his stand against the central government, while at the same time feeling the need to appease his vengeful spirit (onryō).
 The fortunes of Edo and Tokyo seemed to wax and wane correspondingly with the respect paid to the shrine built to him at the kubizuka (ja); neglect would be followed by natural disasters and other misfortunes.
-Hence, to this day, the shrine is well maintained, occupying some of the most expensive land in the world in Tokyo’s financial district facing the Imperial Palace.
+Hence, to this day, the shrine is well maintained, occupying some of the most expensive land in the world in Tokyo's financial district facing the Imperial Palace.
 His tomb (which contains only a monument to his head) is near exit C5 of Tokyo's Ōtemachi subway station.

 Other shrines which he is deity of include Kanda Shrine (神田明神, Kanda-myōjin) (located in Kanda), and Tsukudo Jinja (which has multiple locations).